NuKeeperDotNet/NuKeeper/README.md

 You will need the command line version of `dotnet` installed.

-It currently only runs on windows due to using `cmd` to invoke command-line processes for `dotnet`.
+NuKeeper runs on both Windows and linux.
+However on Linux, only .NET core project updates are supported.
+This is due to the older `.csproj` and `packages.config` file format using the `nuget.exe` tool, which is windows only.

 For projects using `packages.config`, `NuGet.exe` no longer runs `install.ps1` and `uninstall.ps1` scripts from command line.
 Those are still executed from Visual Studio, resulting in different behaviour for packages relying on this functionality.